soxueren/atsd/api/network/property.md

 Insert property record with specified type, keys and tags for the given entity.

-Entity, property type and property keys form a composite primary key of the property record in the database, whereas tags (`v:` fields) are stored as additional attributes.
+Entity, property type and property keys (`k:` fields) form a composite primary key of the property record in the database, whereas tags (`v:` fields) are stored as additional attributes.

-When a new property is inserted into the database, it overwrites an existing property with the same composite primary key (entity+type+[keys]).
+When a property record is inserted into the database, it overwrites an existing record with the same composite primary key: **entity+type[+key]**.

-Tag names may duplicate key names specified in the same command.

 Use reserved `$entity_tags` type to insert entity tags with property command.

+* Entity name, property type, key names, and tag names are case-insensitive and are converted to lower case when stored.
+* Key values and tag values are case-sensitive and are stored as submitted.
+* Tag names may duplicate key names specified in the same command.
+* At least one tag is required

 ## Syntax